 Duration of the traineeship

-In one-cycle study programmes, such as Medicine, students can be mobile for up to 24 months
+In one-cycle study programmes, students can go abroad with Erasmus+ for as long as 24 months.

 The grant is supposed to partly cover travel, insurance, accommodation and food expenses.